copasetickid/draftsman/README.md

 Draftsman provides a helper extension that acts similarly to the controller mixin it provides for Rails applications.

-It will set `Draftsman.whodunnit` to whatever is returned by a method named `user_for_paper_trail`, which you can define inside your Sinatra Application.
+It will set `Draftsman::Draft#whodunnit` to whatever is returned by a method named `user_for_paper_trail`, which you can define inside your Sinatra application.
 (By default, it attempts to invoke a method named `current_user`.)

 If you're using the modular [`Sinatra::Base`][8] style of application, you will need to register the extension: